Policy Economics

 • steadily rising prices

-The dangers of easing too much As the cycle picks back up, policymakers must decide how, when, and where to take their foot off the gas to avoid rampant inflation (elevating prices).
+As the cycle picks back up, policymakers must decide how, when, and where to take their foot off the gas to avoid rampant inflation (elevating prices).
 If and when inflation becomes persistent, policymakers are tasked with tightening financial conditions without crushing the labor market.

 Hypothetical Policy Response to Inflation